IHE/ITI.MHD/input/pagecontent/ITI-66.md

 **Translation of Name Components**

-Query parameters representing a name, for example `author.given` and `author.family` shall be translated to an appropriate XCN instance in the ebXML query.
+Query parameters representing a name, for example `source.given` and `source.family` shall be translated to an appropriate XCN instance in the ebXML query.
 For example:
 ```
-…&author.given=Marcus&author.family=Welby
+…&source.given=Marcus&source.family=Welby
 ```
 would translate to:
 ```